u3a

 A number of presentations given by u3a members and outside speakers are available on the u3a Climate Change & Environment Network website.
 Some of these are recordings of the actual talk, which can be replayed, others are simply a copy of the slides shown, which can be used.

-Presentations given nationally (via Zoom) can be found at: Talks - Climate Change and the Environment
+Presentations given nationally (via Zoom) can be found at Talks.

-Presentations given to the on-line Climate Matters group (formerly known as the Countdown to COP group) can be found at: Climate Matters Monthly Meetings - Climate Change and the Environment
+Presentations given to the on-line Climate Matters group (formerly Countdown to COP) can be found at Climate Matters Monthly Meetings

 U3a groups can make use of these presentations but should note that they will become dated unless the authors update them, which we cannot guarantee will happen.